-In the meantime, we’re enjoying pasta at our house.
+In the meantime, I’m loving the pasta.
 Pasta that’s been tossed in a creamy balsamic sauce…

-This easy balsamic mushroom pasta recipe makes enough for 2 people – maybe 3 if there’s a side of crusty bread to go along with it.
-I wasn’t kidding about how easy it is to make — first get a big pot of salty water going for the pasta.
+This easy balsamic mushroom pasta recipe makes enough for two people and I wasn’t kidding about how easy it is to make — first get a big pot of salty water going for the pasta.
 While you’re waiting for it to come to a boil, prep the shallot, garlic, and mushrooms (or buy the pre-sliced ones!).
 Once the water is boiling, toss in the pasta and start heating the butter and oil in another pan and get going on the sauce.
 It comes together so quickly – just saute the shallots, garlic, and mushrooms in the butter and oil, deglaze the pan with some balsamic, and then add in the cream.
-By that point the pasta will be ready to toss in the pan.
+By that point, the pasta will be ready to toss in the pan.
 Some Parmesan and parsley finishes the whole thing off.
 Take a bite and forget about all the salad nonsense – we can always start the diets next week.

 Mushrooms in a creamy balsamic sauce tossed with fettuccine pasta.
 It’s easy to make and so delicious!